yR-DEV/learningAngular/Unit-3/09-angular-with-rails-setup.md

 **EXERCISE**

 Verify that you're seeing the variable from the `$scope` that you expect.
 Also, verify that the order of the javascript files included in your applicaiton is correct.
-Remember, app.js should be included before any of your other angular files.
+Remember, `app.js` should be included before any of your other angular files.

 **EXERCISE**

 Now that you have a working backend and a working angular front end, redo your angular contacts app with rails as your backend.  **HINT**:  You probably want to use an `ng-view` directive and the angular router so that you don't have to write a bunch of your code in the layout.
 Also, you are going to have to make ajax calls to your rails backend using the `$http` services.
+You can look at [this contacts-angular-rails app](https://github.com/gSchool/contacts-app-angular-rails) as starter code if you cannot get something working.

 **BONUS**